lvangh/RaidBuffCounter/README.md

 # Raid Buff Counter

 A lightweight World of Warcraft **Classic** addon that counts raid utility casts per player while you are in a raid.

+The idea is to track some of the buffing spells that aren't tracked outside combat by WCL.

 ## Features